Here is how to fix a p-pop in a recording using sound editing software. But first...

 See the video below for a way to do this using Reaper software.
 The idea is exactly the same.
 But the method is slightly different because Reaper is a digital audio workstation (DAW) which edits its audio in a "non-destructive" way.

-Learn this technique and more audio editing in our video tutorials at Home Brew Audio!
+Learn the above technique and more audio editing in our video tutorials at Home Brew Audio!